Does My Rug Need Padding?

 What Kind of Padding Do I Need?

 Rug padding materials perform differently based on the material of the rug.
 Ask us to help you pick the right padding material for your rug.
 We will also cut the padding to the shape of your rug.

-For many years all hair and hair and jute felt pads were the only types available.
-I recommend our felt pad which is now being made from recycled synthetic materials.
-Moths do not eat these fibers and it is much longer lasting than hair and jute.
-The firmness and stability of synthetic felt give it yet another advantage, it can adjust the unevenness is some older wood floors and can eliminate any ripples and bumps that cause uneven wear when a rug lies on the floor without a pad.
-To truly be effective, I believe a dense ½ inch thick pad is needed.
-But a word of caution: it slips under smaller rugs.
+For many years, hair and jute based pads were the only varities available.
+Felt pads are newer, and we recommend this material for most types of rugs.
+Felt is made of recycled, synthetic materials.
+Moths will not eat these fibers, and the synthetic fibers of felt are longer lasting than the hair and jute fibers.
+The firmness and stability of synthetic felt also give it the advantage of being able to eliminate any ripples and bumps that can cause uneven wear when a rug lies on the floor without a pad.
+To be truly effective, a half inch thick pad is needed.